bepetersn/public-dropbox-urls/README.md

 Use this module to turn a Dropbox-provided share url for a public file into a url pointing to the actual resource.
-Raises exceptions if the URL either doesn't resolve, or appears to point to a file that isn't publicly accessible, and watching for the latter is actually the primary use case.
+Provides an attribute to tell whether the resource pointed to is accessible & public, which is actually the primary use case.